ANZICS CTG Supported Study

 Bloodstream infections are a common and serious problem, affecting 15% of critically ill patients and resulting in increased mortality.
 Optimal antibiotic treatment duration for these patients has not been studied.
 The aim of this study is to determine optimal treatment duration for bloodstream infections; maximizing clinical cure while minimizing antimicrobial treatment harms.

 Extensive research has demonstrated that shorter duration antibiotic treatment (less or equal to 7 days) is as effective as longer duration treatment for a variety of infectious diseases, but this question has not been directly studied in the setting of bloodstream infection.
-Our team’s systematic review of the medical literature, national survey of Canadian infectious diseases and critical care physicians, multicentre retrospective study and BALANCE pilot RCT, all support the need for a randomized controlled trial comparing shorter (7 days) versus longer (14 days) antibiotic therapy for bloodstream infections.
+Our team’s systematic review of the medical literature, national surveys of Canadian and Australian infectious diseases and critical care physicians, multicentre retrospective study and BALANCE pilot RCT, all support the need for a randomized controlled trial comparing shorter (7 days) versus longer (14 days) antibiotic therapy for bloodstream infections.
 Prior to performing the main trial, we completed a pilot trial to establish the feasibility of the research design, and to optimize the definitive trial.
 Since this intervention would require no new technology, and would reduce (rather than increase) health care costs, it would offer immediate benefits to patients and the healthcare system.

 Nick Daneman (Chair), Rob Fowler (Chair), Yaseen Arabi, Deborah Cook, Rick Hall, John Muscedere, Ruxandra Pinto, Rachael Parke, Steven Reynolds and Asgar Rishu (Project Manager), Benjamin Rogers, Yahya Shehabi